nathaniel-heatwole/Stepwise_regression/README.md

 • Fixed-elasticity, log-log regression models, modeling total property damage (total over all structures and infrastructure)

-• Examining similar and "adjacent" model forms (using different predictor variables and input specifications), to ensure the stepwise regression does not select an ad hoc model form
+• Examined similar and "adjacent" model forms (using different predictor variables and input specifications), to ensure the stepwise regression did not select an ad hoc or incidental model form

 • Regression diagnostics, examining predictions throughout the sample space, regression residuals analysis, and cross-validation (out-of-sample test cases)